-Many people want the charming look of cedar or slate roofs for their homes or buildings.
-However, both cedar and slate require extensive and costly upkeep and maintenance to preserve their integrity and expected life span.
+Although many want the charming look of cedar, clay, or slate tiles on their homes, these tiling options require extensive and costly maintenance to preserve the integrity and expected life span of the house.

 What are Fiber Cement Shake Shingles?

-Unfortunately, performance problems with cement shake roofs outweigh the benefits of cement shingles, prompting builders to consider a better roofing choice such as synthetic composite roofing tiles.
+Unfortunately, performance problems with cement shake roofs outweigh the benefits of cement shingles, prompting builders to consider other options.
+Here are four disadvantages of using fiber cement:

 The instability of cement in the cement shakes makes the roof prone to breakage.
 Long-term exposure to wind can cause wear and tear to the fiber cement roof, allowing water to penetrate, damaging the structure and roof.
 Moreover, fiber cement will break down after multiple freeze-thaw cycles.